ijl/orjson/README.md

 JSON conformance on 53-bit integers, not supporting pretty printing, and not supporting all standard library options.

-It supports CPython 3.6 and 3.7 and distributes wheels for Linux, macOS, and Windows.
+It supports CPython 3.5, 3.6, 3.7, and 3.8.
+It distributes wheels for Linux,
+macOS, and Windows.
 The repository and issue tracker is [github.com/ijl/orjson](https://github.com/ijl/orjson).

 ## Usage